ACCC calls for “reset” of electricity market, backs demand response

 The Australian Competition and Consumer Commission (ACCC) has released its final report on electricity prices on Wednesday, calling for reforms to overhaul what it dubbed a “broken” electricity market.

-If implemented, the competition watchdog claims its proposed reforms could save households $290-415 a year on their power bills, and save businesses more than $750 a year.
+The report, if implemented, the competition watchdog claims its proposed reforms could save households $290-415 a year on their power bills, and save businesses more than $750 a year.

 The ACCC has set out 56 wide-ranging recommendations to tackle electricity prices across the entire electricity supply chain.